 KINGSPORT FUN FEST

 Fun Fest is held in Kingsport in July over two weekends and is famous for the hot air balloons that take flight during the festival.
-I was a little disappointed because when I looked at the schedule on the Fun Fest website it said that the hot air balloons would launch on Saturday morning and Saturday night.
-That turned out to be incorrect and we missed them altogether.
-I’ve learned my lesson the hard way and next year I’ll be there bright and early to see them!
-There is also a HUGE fireworks display and a great concert every year.
+Fun Fest is known for an early morning hot air balloon launch and “breakfast with the balloons”, a HUGE fireworks display, and a great concert every year.
 If you can’t afford tickets to the concert you can just walk around and hear the band perfectly.
 Most people bring their kids on the last Saturday of Fun Fest for the fireworks show.

 We decided to go to “The Taste” to grab dinner since we were already there.
 The Taste is a great way to try out different local food trucks all in one place.
 You know how it gets so hot outside you don’t feel like eating?
 Yeah, me neither.
 It was roughly the temperature of the sun but I somehow managed (wink wink) to eat my favorite sandwich from Feeding Frenzy aaaaaaand a dairy free ice pop.
 All that Pina Colada pop needed was some rum.
 Then I wouldn’t care about how hot I felt!

 We’ve had an incredible summer so far packed with days spent sweating through our clothes at festivals and I wouldn’t trade it for anything.
 Hopefully we can add a few more festivals to visit next summer.
-At the very least, I’ll return to Fun Fest in hopes of seeing the illusive hot air balloons.
 Thanks to Chris for humoring me on those days when we felt that we might actually melt like the aforementioned Pina Colada popsicle.
 You’re a trooper, honey!

 Until next time,